reverseth/rust_todolist/README.md

 ### Add task to the Todo List

-Lauch the program, and prefix your task with "+".
+Launch the program, and prefix your task with "+".

 ![Add tasks 1](_img/add1.png)